LuluBeatson/go-server/README.md

-# Simple HTTP Server in Go
+# Go Server

-This is a simple HTTP server written in Go.
-It is based on the [tutorial](https://www.youtube.com/watch?v=ASBUp7stqjo) by Akhil Sharma.
+This project combines a series of projects from this [tutorial](https://www.youtube.com/watch?v=jFfo23yIWac) from freeCodeCamp.org.

 # Start